Clos01/Js-Quiz-Los/README.md

 Click "Start Quiz"

-Timer on the top right will start to run
+Timer on the lower left will start to run
 Total time is 120 second with 4 questions in total
 The "View High Scores" link on the top left will direct the user to view all current high scores A series of questions are presented with multiple choice answers